xinzhouhe/eecs489-a4-spec/README.md

 You must implement most of the functions in `ArpCache.cpp`.
 The ARP cache is a simple cache that maps IP addresses to MAC addresses.
 The cache is used to store ARP replies and is used to fill out the destination MAC address of the Ethernet frame when forwarding packets.
 The cache also times out entries after a given amount of time.

 #### Protocol Headers (`protocol.h`)
 Within the router framework you will be dealing directly with raw Ethernet packets.
-The stub code itself provides some data structures in `sr_protocols.h` which you may use to manipulate headers easily.
+The stub code itself provides some data structures in `protocols.h` which you may use to manipulate headers easily.
 There are a number of resources which describe the protocol headers in detail.
 RFC Editor provides the specifications of the packet formats you'll be dealing with:

 * [Ethernet and ARP](https://www.rfc-editor.org/rfc/rfc826.html)
 * [IP](https://www.rfc-editor.org/rfc/rfc791)